 Once a challenge is selected and the lot process is scheduled, we open the application process.
 To participate in the Innovation Sprint you need to fill out the application form on the respective challenge page.
 Suitable candidates will be contacted and asked to confirm their participation.

-No. With your application, you simply express your interest in participating in a specific lab.
-If your application is confirmed, we will send you a binding registration form.
-Once you have submitted this second form to us, your registration will be binding.
-If you have to cancel your participation at short notice, we kindly ask you to nominate a substitute from within your company who will be able to participate in the innovation workshop.
+With your application on the website, you simply express your interest in participating in a specific lot process.
+If your application is approved, we will then ask you to confirm your participation.
+If you need to cancel your participation at short notice, we kindly ask you to nominate a substitute from within your company who will be able to participate.

-Generally, it is not possible to join a running innovation process as the teams are already established and roles and responsibilities will have already been assigned for the further development of the project.
-However, if you have a strong interest in the business solutions of an ongoing process, please contact us and we will see if it is feasible to integrate you into one of the teams.
+Generally, it is not possible to join a running innovation process as the teams are already established and roles and responsibilities will have already been assigned for the project.
+However, if you have a strong interest in the ongoing process, please contact us and we will figure out if it is still possible to integrate you into the work of one of the teams.

 Neither the lab of tomorrow, the GIZ nor the BMZ own the ideas that are being developed.
 Until a product or service is market-ready, and a company is registered, each team compiles its own memorandum of understanding to clarify the rights and obligations of the team members.

 The teams should be willing to invest the resources necessary to take their business models forward in the partner country.
 Together with our network of investors, accelerators and partners, we will help you test your business model in the field.